How to Get NTFS Permissions Report with PowerShell

 3. Export Permissions to a Report

-To generate a detailed report of permissions and save it as a file, use the following script:
+To create a comprehensive report of permissions and save it as a file, you can use the following script:

 This script:

-Exports the data to a CSV file for easy review.
+- Export the gathered data into a CSV file for easy review.

 4. Validate the Report

-Open the CSV file at the specified location to review the NTFS permissions.
-Check for inconsistencies or permissions that may need adjustment.
+Once you've generated the CSV file at the designated location, open it up to check the NTFS permissions.
+Look for any inconsistencies or permissions that might need tweaking.

 5. Automate the Process